jbee/jbee.github.io/lex/index.md

 0b{01_}+
 0x{0-9A-Fa-f_}+
 ```
-The _OR_ would occur on parser level.
+The _OR_ would occur on parser level where they could be
+in reverse order (compared to above) to match first correctly.

 ## Performance
 In a very much non-systematic [measurement](https://github.com/jbee/lex/blob/master/java/se/jbee/lex/TestLexPerf.java) using